bytecodealliance/cranelift/docs/langref.rst

     A signed 32-bit immediate address offset.

-    In the textual format, :type:`offset32` immediates always have an explicit sign, and a 0 offset may beomitted.
+    In the textual format, :type:`offset32` immediates always have an explicit sign, and a 0 offset may be omitted.

 .. type:: ieee32